LSEG-API-Samples/Example.EMA.Java.SpeedGuide/README.md

     --d[ebug]               Debug Mode.
 Display verbose messages to the console --h[elp]                Prints this screen
-The following example shows the command-line parameters to connect to either a deployed Elektron service or directly to ERT in Cloud.
+The following example shows the command-line parameters to connect to either an ADS or directly to Real-Time -- Optimized in the cloud.

-    > SpeedGuide.exe --host=elektron:14002 --service=ELEKTRON_AD --user=testuser --appid=256
+    > SpeedGuide.exe --host=myserver:14002 --service=ELEKTRON_AD --user=testuser --appid=256
                      --position=127.0.0.1
     > SpeedGuide.exe --machineId=GE-A-00000000-1-8888 --password=Sunshine_1_UserPass
                      --appKey=x888x8x88888888x88888x88x8888xx88x88888x
 ## Usage

 When launching the utility specifying insufficient command-line options, the user will be presented with a Connection dialog.
-The user can choose how they want to access the platform, i.e. through their deployed Elektron services:
+The user can choose how they want to access the platform, i.e. through their deployed real-time services, via ADS:

 ![connect](images/connect.png)

-Or directory to ERT in Cloud over the Internet:
+Or directly to the cloud via Real-Time -- Optimized:

 ![connect](images/connectERT.png)

 The _Status Pane_ at the bottom of the main window provides some general feedback, whether success or failure.
 In the case where a successful connection can be made to your specified server, the utility will launch the root Speed Guide item, i.e. **REFINITIV**.

-**Note**: While the utility will launch the "REFINITIV" RIC, which represents the root code of the Speed Guide pages, the utility is extremely useful for developers to visualize any other instrument available within Elektron.
+**Note**: While the utility will launch the "REFINITIV" RIC, which represents the root code of the Speed Guide pages, the utility is extremely useful for developers to visualize any other instrument available within the data platform.

 ![main](images/main.png)